 From my experience, and talking to people in the publishing world, there are a number of things that all potential authors should bear in mind:

-Be prepared for the paradox of having to become tough-skinned and also needing to cope with a heightened sensitivity in the way you view the world.
+Be prepared for the paradox of having to become tough-skinned about hard criticism but also needing to cope with a heightened sensitivity in the way you view the world.

 Character, character, character

 For the novelist, getting the central character right is absolutely crucial.
 The reader must really care about him/her.
 This central character is who the reader identifies with as the book progresses.
 Plot development comes very much after character, and is really only the stage for your character to show his colours.